The Corporate Tax Planning Law Review: Colombia

 As previously explained, Colombian tax regulations establish that, for tax purposes, alienations shall be made at a value that shall not vary by more than 15 per cent from the fair market value of the asset, and set forth some criteria to determine the market value of different types of assets.

-It is also worth highlighting that the sale of stock that is traded in the Colombian Stock Exchange is not a taxable event in Colombia, regardless of the tax-residency status of the seller, and provided that the shares that were alienated during the calendar year do not represent more than 10 per cent of the share capital of the listed company.
+The sale of stock that is traded in the Colombian stock exchange is not a taxable event in Colombia, regardless of the tax residency status of the seller, and provided that the shares that were alienated during the calendar year do not represent more than 10 per cent of the share capital of the listed company.

 Tax-free or tax-deferred transactions